cszach/linux-cli-guide/book/chapter00.md

 <a name="footnote-1"></a>
-> **[1]**: Strictly speaking, this is not true for most CLIs that go with macOS or GNU/Linux machines, because these are operating systems that can multi-task.
+> **[1]**: Strictly speaking, this is not true for most CLIs that go with macOS or GNU/Linux machines, because these are operating systems that can multi-task (carry multiple tasks at the same time).
 You can technically start a process, let it run in the background, and continue executing other commands without waiting for the process started earlier to finish.
 There are also "terminal multiplexers" which can give you a better image of different running processes.
 But for now, let's not worry about those at the moment, and assume that CLIs don't offer the ability to multitask like they traditionally did.

 Command line efficiency
 -----------------------